Trade Agreements Act (TAA) Compliance: What It Is, Country List, Importance

 5. Ongoing Monitoring

-Compliance is not a one-time event but requires continuous vigilance:
+Compliance is not a one-time event but requires continuous vigilance.
+We’ve seen companies fall out of compliance simply due to unnoticed supplier changes or manufacturing relocations.

 • Supply chain changes must be tracked